 This calming toner from cult K-beauty brand Amore Pacific is designed to work with sensitive skin to soothe redness and irritation, and balance the skin's PH levels using botanical ingredients like red gingseng root extract and water lily extract.

 The absolute ultimate in essence.
-SK-II utilizes Pitera, a nutrient-packed substance gleaned from the process of yeast fermentation, to boost your complexion.
-It smooths skin texture, soothes irritation, minimizes the signs of aging, and more.
+SK-II utilizes Pitera, a nutrient-packed substance gleaned from the process of yeast fermentation, which promises to boost your complexion.
+This essence smooths skin texture, soothes irritation, minimizes the signs of aging, and more.
 Just a splash or two each morning and night will give you results.

 Now that you know the difference, you can better plan out your skincare routine—even if it isn't 10 steps.